 Assessing Effectiveness Based on Whether the Critical Terms of the Hedging Instrument and the Hedged Items Match

-If, at inception, the critical terms of the hedging instrument and the hedged forecasted transaction are the same (see paragraphs 815-20-25-84 through 25-84A), the entity can conclude that changes in cash flows attributable to the risk being hedged are expected to be completely offset by the hedging derivative.
+If, at inception, the critical terms of the hedging instrument and the hedged forecasted transaction are the same (see paragraphs 10-11), the entity can conclude that changes in cash flows attributable to the risk being hedged are expected to be completely offset by the hedging derivative.
 Therefore, subsequent assessments can be performed by verifying and documenting whether the critical terms of the hedging instrument and the forecasted transaction have changed during the period in review.
 (815-20-35-9)

 Because the assessment of hedge effectiveness in a cash flow hedge involves assessing the likelihood of the counterparty’s compliance with the contractual terms of the derivative instrument designated as the hedging instrument, the entity must also assess whether there have been adverse developments regarding the risk of counterparty default, particularly if the entity planned to obtain its cash flows by liquidating the derivative instrument at its fair value.
 (815-20-35-10)